 She batted .641 this season with a slugging average of .949.
 Behind the plate she displayed a strong arm and excellent glove.

-Wood helped lead the Knights to an 8-3 record in the WAC an ...
+Wood helped lead the Knights to an 8-3 record in the WAC and an overall mark of 8-6.

 The 3rd annual Sharon Springs Run 4 the Hills raised a record amount for the Sharon Springs Rescue Squad and Hero Fund America Saturday as more than 150 runners and walkers took to the hilly course for a good cause.